 In medium, and long term, it generates economic, social, and environmental benefits, engaging local stakeholders, generating technical knowledge, and contributing to public policies on plant-based proteins and agricultural sustainability.

-Protéi'Sol is coordinated by Earthworm Foundation and brings together key agricultural and food system stakeholders including Groupe NORIAP (agricultural cooperative), Terres Inovia (technical expertise & agronomic research), Novial (NORIAP’s feed manufacturing subsidiary) and Industrial & Retail Partners (Nestlé-Purina, Lidl France, Auchan).
+Protéi'Sol is coordinated by Earthworm Foundation and brings together key agricultural and food system stakeholders including Groupe NORIAP (agricultural cooperative), Terres Inovia (technical expertise & agronomic research), Novial (NORIAP’s feed manufacturing subsidiary) and Industrial & Retail Partners (Nestlé-Purina, Lidl France, Auchan, Groupement Mousquetaires).
+The project receives financial support from the European Union and the Hauts-de-France Region.

 The Hauts-de-France region is strategically selected because: